khushishikhu/Boardgame/README.md

 ## About

-Jigdise is a multiplayer dice game created using create-react app and bootstrap, the game is our version of the popular game known as Yatzy.
+Jigdise is a multiplayer dice game created using create-react app and bootstrap, the game is our version of the popular English poker game known as Yatzy.
 Jigdise is a multiplayer support game which can be played by maximum 4 players at a time.

 ![image](https://user-images.githubusercontent.com/66299533/104089254-65694500-5293-11eb-93b1-3febcbef7eca.png)